-‘Kumbh should now be symbolic,’ says PM Modi after akhara head dies of Covid-19
+‘Kumbh should now be symbolic,’ says PM Modi after akhada head dies of Covid-19

 The prime minister appealed to the leader of an akhada on Saturday morning.
 However, a final decision on concluding the event is yet to be taken.

 Prime Minister Narendra Modi on Saturday said that the Kumbh Mela should now be held as a “symbolic event” due to the coronavirus situation.
+His remarks came after the head seer of the Maha Nirvani Akhada from Madhya Pradesh, Kapil Dev, died due to Covid-19 on April 13.

-In a couple of tweets on Saturday morning, the prime minister said that he had spoken in this regard to Avadeshanand Giri of Juna Akhada, one of the 13 religious clans taking part in the Mela.
+In a couple of tweets on Saturday morning, the prime minister said that he had spoken about the matter to Avadeshanand Giri of Juna Akhada, one of the 13 religious clans taking part in the festival.

 “I spoke to Avadeshanand Giri ji over phone,” Modi tweeted.
 “All the seers are cooperating in every possible manner.
 I have urged them to keep the Kumbh a symbolic event due to the coronavirus pandemic, now that two ‘Shahi Snaan’ are completed.
 By doing so, we will get strength to deal with this situation.”